A Celiac’s Gluten Free Guide to France

 A long gluten free guide to eating in France: picture from Montmartre

-Late afternoon light over Montmartre.
+Late afternoon light over Montmartre, in Paris

 A detailed gluten free card for France